jrzkaminski/itmo-os-antispam-bot/README.md

 # itmo-os-antispam-bot
-A simple implementation of anti-spam bot for itmo opensource chat
+A simple implementation of anti-spam bot for itmo opensource chat.

+# Features

+Currently the bot can successfully ban spammers in telegram supergroups based on ruBERT classification.
+Only supports russian language.

+# Planned features
+- Expand the bot into other languages;
+- Appeal option for blocked users;
+- Add option to ban spammers in channels comment section and groups with topics;
+- Add a homoglyph tool and language detection instead of explicitly handling homoglyphs.

 # Acknowledgements
 Thanks to the authors of [fine-tuned ruBERT](https://huggingface.co/NeuroSpaceX/ruSpamNS_V1) for spam-detection.